-- 3.4.2.3 Once the final placements are determined, under no circumstances should these placements be reversed. - 3.4.3 Any Questions or complaints regarding placement or order of finish should be directed to the local Racing Secretary only!
+3.4.1.3 Final Judgement.
+Once the final placements are determined, under no circumstances should these placements be reversed.

+3.4.2 Dealing with Questions.
+Any Questions or complaints regarding placement or order of finish should be directed to the local Racing Secretary only!
 Judges, under no circumstance, should discuss placement with owners or spectators.